 - Tired or like you have low energy

 These are just some of the most common symptoms.
 Thoughts of death or suicide are major red flags.
 Call your doctor if you’re having these thoughts.
-Call 9-1-1 or a suicide prevention hotline or go to the ER right away if you’re in crisis or are about to act on them.
+Call 911, the suicide and crisis lifeline (988), or go to the ER right away if you’re in crisis or are about to act on them.

 How Often Is Your Mood Low?